wildlifeai/FishDetection-FasterRCNN-project/README.md

 # wildai-fish-detection-project
-This is a university project for detecting fish for the wildlife.ai organization.
+This is a project for detecting fish for the wildlife.ai organization.

 We trained a 'FasterRCNN' on the data wildlife.ai supplied us to detect several species.
 As well, we used methods like augmentations, style transfer to improve our model results.